domingogallardo/WABackupExtractor/README.md

 The messages will be in JSON format in the file `chat_226.json`.

+## Support

 **Please notice that the application and the library are in very early development stage.** 🚧⚙️👩‍💻👨‍💻

+Comments and suggestions are welcome.
+Feel free to add them in the [_Discussions_](https://github.com/domingogallardo/WABackupViewer/discussions).

 Enjoy using WABackupViewer!🎉🚀💻